The following recommendations give advice on how to get the best use of the HFS backup service.

 - If you are only running manual backups, please see our instructions on how to select only certain files for backup in our instructions on running a manual backup in Windows, Mac and Linux.

-- Use TSM exclude rules to exclude from backup anything that you do not need or do not want to send: this will prevent such data being sent to the HFS accidentally.
-If you leave your machine switched on and it runs a scheduled backup, TSM will back up all the data that it can from any drives that are attached to your machine, as well as your main drive.
+- Use the exclude rules in the backup software to exclude from backup anything that you do not need or do not want to send: this will prevent such data being sent to the HFS accidentally.
+If you leave your machine switched on and it runs a scheduled backup, the backup software will back up all the data that it can from any drives that are attached to your machine, as well as your main drive.
 So, if necessary, exclude from backup any drives that you do not want to back up, e.g. ones that duplicate data that is on your main drive, using our instructions for excluding drives and partitions from backup.
 Then exclude any other data that you do not wish to back up, which might include temporary files and non-work related data, by using our instructions for excluding files and folders; or if you have only a limited data set to back up then exclude everything from backup except specific files or folders.

 2.2.
 Only back up your work

 The HFS is intended for the backup of your university-related work.
 So, whilst we understand that hard drives may contain a combination of both work and personal data, please try to exclude from backup your non-work files, using the instructions mentioned in the previous section.
 This is particularly important in the case of copyrighted material such as music and movies, which can take up a substantial amount of hard drive space.
 We already exclude certain files from backup, most notably temporary files and virtual machines - on this please see further our page on files and folders excluded from backup.